Edit

 Updates

 • Ensure that your update mechanism downloads only the essential changed components that need to be updated.
-This can minimize the network bandwidth required.
+This approach minimizes the required network bandwidth.

-• Ensure that you provide a way to update and repair your app.
+• Provide a way to update and repair your app.
 Consider MSIX, which automatically handles update repair.
 For more information, see Auto-update and repair apps.

 • Consider push notification-based updates or checking for available updates at app startup or at restart.